syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 N> By default, the layout type of unsupported editors is `Default`.
 You can also set the layout type for the unsupported editor using this [Changing layout type of the DataFormItem](https://help.syncfusion.com/maui/dataform/floating-label-layout#changing-the-layout-type-for-the-editor).

-N> The time picker will not work in windows platform within text input layout.
+N> The time picker will not work in Windows platform within the text input layout.